TryHardPranjal/TryHardPranjal/README.md

 🐞 Skilled in identifying, documenting, and tracking bugs using JIRA
 🧪 Strong understanding of SDLC, STLC, test case lifecycle, and defect lifecycle
 🧰 Proficient in tools like JMeter and Postman
-📚 Currently learning Selenium with Python for automation testing
+📚 Proficient in Selenium with Python for automation testing
 ✔️ Familiar with Agile methodology and collaborative QA processes
 🧠 Passionate about quality, precision, and continuous improvement
 📫 How to reach me – send an email at **pspsinha77@gmail.com**